G3AN: Disentangling Appearance and Motion for Video Generation

 Deviating from such approaches, in this work we focus on the highly intricate problem of video generation without prior knowledge \wrt either appearance or motion.
 Specifically, based on noise variables, we generate an appearance, \eg human face and body, which we concurrently animate, by a facial expression or human action.

-$G^3AN$, our new generative model, is streamlined to learn a \textit{disentangled representation} of the video generative factors \textit{appearance} and \textit{motion}, allowing for manipulation of both.
+G$^{3}$AN, our new generative model, is streamlined to learn a \textit{disentangled representation} of the video generative factors \textit{appearance} and \textit{motion}, allowing for manipulation of both.
 A disentangled representation has been defined as one, where single latent units are sensitive to changes in single generative factors, while being relatively invariant to changes in other factors \cite{bengio2013representation}.
-In this context, our $G^3AN$ is endowed with a three-stream Generator-architecture, where the main stream encodes spatio-temporal video representation, augmented by two auxiliary streams, representing the independent generative factors \textit{appearance} and \textit{motion}.
-A self-attention mechanism targeted towards high level feature maps ensures video quality.
+In this context, our G$^{3}$AN is endowed with a three-stream Generator-architecture, where the main stream encodes spatio-temporal video representation, augmented by two auxiliary streams, representing the independent generative factors \textit{appearance} and \textit{motion}.
+A self-attention mechanism targeted towards high level feature maps ensures satisfactory video quality.

-$G^3AN$ is hence able to generate realistic videos (tackling challenges (a) and (c)) by following a training distribution and without additional input, as well as able to manipulate the appearance and motion disjointly, while placing emphasis on preserving appearance (challenge (b)).
+G$^{3}$AN is hence able to generate realistic videos (tackling challenges (a) and (c)) by following a training distribution and without additional input, as well as is able to manipulate the appearance and motion disjointly, while placing emphasis on preserving appearance (challenge (b)).

-The \textbf{main contributions} of our work are the following: \begin{itemize} \item We propose a new spatio-temporal approach, which seeks to learn disentangled representations of the generative factors \textit{appearance} and \textit{motion}.
-This is achieved by a Generator-architecture, incorporating hierarchical $G^3$-modules.
-Each module contains three streams, where two auxiliary streams augment the main spatio-temporal stream. \item The learned disentangled representation allows for individual \textit{manipulation} of appearance and motion. \item We propose a novel \textit{spatio-temporal fusion scheme}, which fuses the feature maps in each $G^3$-module.
-The fusion scheme ensures that the output from each auxiliary stream represents \textit{appearance} and \textit{motion}, individually. \item We propose a \textit{factorized spatio-temporal self-attention}, which improves the quality of generated videos. \item We demonstrate qualitatively and quantitatively that $G^3AN$ systematically and significantly outperforms state-of-the-art baselines on a set of datasets. \end{itemize}
+In summary, our \textbf{main technical contributions} include the following. \setlist{nolistsep} \begin{itemize}[noitemsep] \item A novel generative model, G$^{3}$AN, which seeks to learn disentangled representations of the generative factors \textit{appearance} and \textit{motion} from human video data.
+The representations allow for individual \textit{manipulation} of both factors. \item A novel three-stream generator, which takes into account the learning of individual appearance features (\textit{spatial stream}), motion features (\textit{temporal stream}) and smoothing generated videos (\textit{main stream}) at the same time. \item A novel \textit{factorized spatio-temporal self-attention (F-SA)}, which is considered as the first self-attention module applied to video generation, in order to model global spatio-temporal representations and improve the quality of generated videos. \item Extensive qualitative and quantitative evaluation, which demonstrates that G$^{3}$AN systematically and significantly outperforms state-of-the-art baselines on a set of datasets. \end{itemize}